BrianHicks/elm-duet/README.md

 # 2. Elm is responsible for authentication and for telling JS when it gets a
 #    new JWT (for example, when the user logs in)

-# For elm-duet, we start by defining our data types.
-In this case, we're just
-# going to keep things simple and define a "jwt" that will just be an alias to
+# To start, we'll define a "jwt" that will just be an alias to a string.
-# a string.
 definitions:
   jwt:
     type: string

+modules:
   # Now we say how to use it.
-Each key in this object is a module in your Elm
+Each key inside `modules` is the name of an
-# application, in which we can define our flags and ports.
-modules:
+  # entrypoint within your Elm app.
+Here we're saying that this module is named
+  # `Main`, which means we'll be able to access it in TypeScript at `Elm.Main`.
   Main:
-    # First we'll define flags.
-As we mentioned above, that's either a JWT or
-    # null.
-We'll define it by referring to `jwt` from above.
-    #
-    # If your app doesn't use flags, you can omit this key.
+    # Inside the app, we specify that you have to start the app by providing
+    # the current value.
+We say that it's nullable because we don't know if the
+    # user is logged in at this point.
     flags:
       properties:
         currentJwt:
           ref: jwt
           nullable: true

-    # Next we'll do ports.
-As with flags, if your app doesn't use ports, you
-    # can omit this key.
+    # Next, we set up the port for Elm to tell JavaScript that it should store
+    # a new JWT.
+Unlike flags, ports have a direction.
+We specify that we're
+    # passing a message from Elm to JavaScript with `metadata.direction`.
     ports:
-      # Like flags, ports are specified with a JTD schema.
-In this case, we
-      # want a non-nullable version of the same JWT as earlier.
-      #
-      # Ports also have a direction.
-We specify this in the
-      # `metadata.direction` key, either `ElmToJs` or `JsToElm`.
       newJwt:
         metadata:
           direction: ElmToJs